-HMRC is structured around four operational groups, each led by a Director General.
-B&C is one of these operational groups and it is led by Nick Lodge (Director General) who is a Commissioner.
+Prior to November 2016, HMRC was structured around four operational groups, each led by a Director General.
+B&C was one of those operational groups and was led by Nick Lodge (Director General).

-B&C is the part of HMRC that is responsible for tax credits, child benefit, guardian’s allowance and health in pregnancy grants.
+B&C was the part of HMRC that is responsible for tax credits, child benefit, guardian’s allowance and tax-free childcare.

 Tax Credit Office (TCO)

-The TCO is part of B&C and is responsible for many of the operational parts of the tax credits system and back office processes.
+The TCO is responsible for many of the operational parts of the tax credits system and back office processes.
 The TCO process claims, carry out compliance checks, deal with disputes, appeals and complaints, amongst other things.

-Generally, the TCO are a ‘back office’ which means that they don’t interact with claimants in the same way that contact centres do.
+Generally, the TCO are a ‘back office’ which means that they don’t interact with claimants in the same way that advisers on the tax credits helpline do.
 Normally, contact with the TCO is with a specific TCO worker about a specific issue, such as an appeal or a compliance investigation.

-Contact centres send referrals to the TCO for issues that cannot be dealt with by the tax credit helpline such as backdating and notional offsetting requests.
+HMRC’s tax credits helpline advisers send referrals to the TCO for issues that they cannot immediately deal with such as backdating and notional offsetting requests.

-DMB is the part of HMRC responsible for collecting debt owed to the department.
+DM is the part of HMRC responsible for collecting debt owed to the department.
 This includes tax credits debt as well as normal tax debt.
 Tax credits overpayments start out with the TCO but after an initial attempt at recovery the debts are passed to DM or sometimes private third party companies..